RichardLitt/low-resource-languages/README.md

 ###Arabic
   * [Buckwalter](https://github.com/KentonMurray/Buckwalter) A small python script that transliterates Arabic text using the Buckwalter Transliteration Scheme.
 It allows for multiple decisions to be made around whether or not to include all types of diacritics and characters or ignore them.
 Useful for NLP experiments where you may want to normalize text.

+###Bengali
+  * [Lekho](http://sourceforge.net/projects/lekho/) A collection of tools and resources for using bangla on computers
+  * [Bangla-অঙ্কুর for Mac](http://sourceforge.net/projects/onkur/) This project aims to develop a phonetic based Bangla typing system for Macintosh computer which can be developed into a transliteration technique in the future.
+  * [Ekushey](http://sourceforge.net/projects/ekushey/) Bangla Computing and Localization Project for the Bangla speaking people.
+  * [Bengali Writer](http://sourceforge.net/projects/bengaliwriter/) `Bengali Writer' is a set of utilities for computerized editing and typesetting in Bengali, a language of India and Bangladesh.
+It comprises a set of fonts for Bengali in several formats (METAFONT, BDF, PS), a text editor with spell-cheking, export, and more.

 ###Chichewa
   * [Chichewa](https://github.com/kscanne/chichewa) NLP resources for Chichewa